tkrop/go-make/README.md

 * [`syft`][syft] - for material listing.

-The thin wrapper provides the necessary version control for the `Makefile` and the default config of integrated tools.
-It installs these tools automatically when needed in the latest available version.
+The thin wrapper provides the necessary version control for the `Makefile` and the default [`config`](config) of integrated tools.
+The tools are automatically installed when needed in the latest available version and use the default config.
+All config files can be installed and customized (see [Setup and customization](MANUAL.md#setup-and-customization)).

-**Note:** We accept the risk that using the latest versions of tools, e.g. for linting, may break the build for the sake of constantly updating dependencies by default.
-For tools where this is not desireable, the default import is/can be changed to contain a version (see [manual](MANUAL.md] for more information).
+**Note:** Mostly, we accept the risk that using the latest versions of tools, e.g. for linting, may break the build for the sake of constantly updating dependencies by default.
+For tools where this is not desireable, e.g. `revive` and `golangci-lint` the default import is setup to contain a version.
+This can be adopted for other tools if needed (see [manual](MANUAL.md) for more information).

 **Warning:** `go-make` automatically installs a `pre-commit` hook overwriting and deleting any pre-existing hook.
 The hook calls `go-make commit` to enforce